Extended deterministic mean-field games: Existence of solutions to extended mean-field games

-with $V\colon\Rr^d\times L^q(\Omega)\to\Rr^d$ bounded, smooth in the $x$ variable and Lipschitz in $X$.
-These quadratic Lagrangians (see previous section) are standard in optimal control.
-The extra dependence on $Z$ indicates that players prefer to move with a velocity close to $-\beta EZ$, i.e., in the opposite direction of the average of the population.
+with $V\colon\Rr^d\times L^q(\Omega)\to\Rr^d$ bounded, $C^{\infty}$ in the $x$ variable with derivative $D_xV$ Lipschitz in $X$.
+Quadratic Lagrangians are standard in optimal control.
+The extra dependence on $Z$ indicates that players prefer to move with a velocity close to $-\beta EZ$ (i.e., in the opposite direction of the average of the population).
 The corresponding Hamiltonians are